5 Decorated Sugar Cookie Tips & Tricks!

 Create button cookies with any extra dough so that you can practice layering and filling cookies.
 It’s easier to build muscle memory with smaller cookies before expanding to larger, more complicated ones.

 Aright, that’s it.
-Go forth and be cool.
+Go forth and be cool or stick around to check out these other how-to blog posts.

 Previous